Pistachio Shortbread Cookies ~ a classic buttery shortbread slice and bake cookie loaded with fresh pistachios. These easy cookies melt in your mouth!

 - Slice and bake cookies never turn out quite as perfectly round as roll out cookies, but they have a nicer texture, I think.
 They’re tender and crumbly, never tough.

 - If you want to help insure that the log of dough stays round while it chills, you can wrap the log in a thick towel first.

 - Make sure the dough is nice and cold, and use a sharp, serrated knife, I used a bread knife, and a gentle sawing motion to slice through the dough cleanly.

 I keep a whole lineup of shortbread cookie dough logs in the freezer during the weeks leading up to Christmas

-I’m all about the easy cookie these days.
-I have lots of more complicated recipes on my to-do list, but as the days before Christmas dwindle, I have to pare things down to the essentials.
+I can’t tell you how useful they are.
+We’re all about the easy cookies in the days leading up to the holidays and even though I always have lots of more complicated recipes on my to-do list, as the days before Christmas dwindle, I have to pare things down to the essentials.
 This is a rustic cookie you can really sink your teeth into, and about as easy as it gets…

 - 1/2 cup granulated sugar